-The most contentious issue to date in this country is the separatist republic of Nagorno-Karabakh.
-The struggle to control it began even before Azerbaijan separated from the U.S.S.R. when the ethnic Armenians who mostly populate the area lashed out against Azerbaijani rule.
-The conflict has been marked by fighting, violence and instability that continue in fits and starts to this day despite a 1994 ceasefire.
+The most contentious issue to date in this country is the separatist republic of Nagorno-Karabakh (also known as Artsakh), a landlocked region of mountains and forest in South Caucasus.
+The struggle to control it began even before Azerbaijan separated from the USSR when the ethnic Armenians who mostly populate the area lashed out against Azerbaijani rule.
+The conflict has been marked by fighting, violence and instability that continues despite a 1994 ceasefire.

 Attacks by insurgents, sniper shootings and landmines can present serious risks to both locals and tourists, and the latter group is advised to stay clear of the area altogether.

 Due to the general instability in some parts of Azerbaijan, crossing in and out of its borders can be problematic.
 If you travel to Nagorno-Karabakh and get your passport stamped, you will not be able to enter Azerbaijan, even with a valid visa.
 However you can be a bit sneaky and enter Nagorno-Karabakh with a separate piece of stamped paper.

 Only foreign nationals can cross the land borders into Russia, and you can only go into Iran at Astara if you have the right visa.
 Unfortunately, if you are from Armenia, have Armenian blood or possess an Armenia surname, you will not be allowed into Azerbaijan.
 A stamp in your passport from a visit to Armenia can also bar you from entering Azerbaijan, so it's better to visit the former after the latter.
 Travelers say to double-check the duration of your visa, as you might mistakenly get one that only lasts a few days.